WynandBasson88/projectManager/README.md

 * Download all the text files
 * Ensure you have the JDK (Java Development Kit) installed on your computer
 * Create a new project using your IDE (Integrated Development Environment) of choice such as Eclipse etc.
-* Drag and drop the .java files above to the src (source) folder
+* Drag and drop the downloaded java files to the src (source) folder
-* Drag and drop the text files in your project folder
+* Drag and drop the doenloaded text files to your project folder
 * Run the code

 ## Contact Information